Frequently Asked Questions

 Can you drill Holes?

-Yes, we can drill as many holes as you need for our H2Overflow®, and Siphon Stoppers®, we can also drill almost any size hole you need for a custom overflow setup.
-Please contact us to learn more about custom hole drilling.
+Yes, we can drill as many holes as you need for our H2Overflow® and Siphon Stoppers®.
+We can also drill almost any size hole for a custom overflow setup.
+Contact us for more information on glass hole drilling.

 Back to Top